-Research Papers: Experience shows that many CSS students arrive at the senior year without having written long research papers.
-While the Junior Tutorials often require a research paper, you may wish to consider taking one or two outside courses that require a major research paper, e.g., an upper-level seminar, during the junior year.
+Research Papers: Many CSS students begin the senior year without having previously written substantial research papers.
+While the Junior Tutorials often require a research paper, you may wish to consider taking one or two courses in some social science discipline that require a major research paper, e.g., an upper-level seminar, during the junior year.

-Preparation for the CSS Capstone Requirement: Senior Thesis or Senior Essay: You may not know the topic of your Senior Thesis or Senior Essay a year in advance but it is wise to be thinking about it so that you may plan to take any appropriate courses.
+Additional Preparation for the CSS Capstone Requirement: Senior Thesis or Senior Essay: You may not know the topic of your Senior Thesis or Senior Essay a year in advance, but it is wise to be thinking about it so that you may plan to take any appropriate courses.
 Without the relevant courses in a particular discipline, you may find it difficult to find an advisor willing to work with you.
 If you are thinking about asking a non-CSS faculty member to be your advisor, it is especially important to contact her or him early in your junior year.
 Many faculty members agree to advise a senior thesis only if the student has already taken a course or worked with him or her in some capacity prior to the thesis tutorial.

-A Senior Thesis/ Essay Proposal will be due to the CSS Co-Chairs in the spring of your junior year.
+A Senior Thesis/Essay Proposal will be due to the CSS Co-Chairs in the spring of your junior year.

 Please pay attention to the announcement of the Davenport Grant applications in the spring semester.
+The Davenport Study Grants are made available through the Allbritton Center for the Study of Public Life.
 CSS students writing theses are often strong candidates for this grant; a well-written Davenport Proposal could earn up to \$3,000 in summer research funds.
+Students who wish to apply to the CSS for capstone research funding must first have applied for a Davenport Grant.